Pie chart

-A pie chart (or a circle chart) is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
+A pie chart (or a circle chart) is a circular statistical graphic which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice (and consequently its central angle and area) is proportional to the quantity it represents.
 While it is named for its resemblance to a pie which has been sliced, there are variations on the way it can be presented.
 The earliest known pie chart is generally credited to William Playfair's Statistical Breviary of 1801.

 Pie charts are very widely used in the business world and the mass media.
-However, they have been criticized, and many experts recommend avoiding them, as research has shown it is difficult to compare different sections of a given pie chart, or to compare data across different pie charts.
-Pie charts can be replaced in most cases by other plots such as the bar chart, box plot, dot plot, etc.
+However, they have been criticized, and many experts recommend avoiding them, as research has shown it is more difficult to make simple comparisons such as the size of different sections of a given pie chart, or to compare data across different pie charts.
+Some research has shown pie charts perform well for comparing complex combinations of sections (e.g., "A + B vs. C + D").
+Commonly recommended alternatives to pie charts in most cases include bar charts, box plots, and dot plots.

 History

 The earliest known pie chart is generally credited to William Playfair's Statistical Breviary of 1801, in which two such graphs are used.
 Playfair presented an illustration, which contained a series of pie charts.
 One of those charts depicted the proportions of the Turkish Empire located in Asia, Europe and Africa before 1789.
 This invention was not widely used at first.

 Playfair thought that pie charts were in need of a third dimension to add additional information.

 Florence Nightingale may not have invented the pie chart, but she adapted it to make it more readable, which fostered its wide use, still today.
-Indeed, Nightingale reconfigured the pie chart making the length of the wedges variable instead of their width.
+Nightingale reconfigured the pie chart making the length of the wedges variable instead of their width.
 The graph, then, resembled a cock's comb.
 She was later assumed to have created it due to the obscurity and lack of practicality of Playfair's creation.
 Nightingale's polar area diagram, or occasionally the Nightingale rose diagram, equivalent to a modern circular histogram, to illustrate seasonal sources of patient mortality in the military field hospital she managed, was published in Notes on Matters Affecting the Health, Efficiency, and Hospital Administration of the British Army and sent to Queen Victoria in 1858.
 According to the historian Hugh Small, "she may have been the first to use [pie charts] for persuading people of the need for change."

 The French engineer Charles Joseph Minard also used pie charts, in 1858.
 A map of his from 1858 used pie charts to represent the cattle sent from all around France for consumption in Paris.